Leonard2310/NeuroAccel_ArithmPath/README.md

 #### Datapath Architecture

-The datapath employs an adder, two multiplexers, and 16 NOT gates to implement the eight operations.
-The least significant bit of the opcode influences the carry-in of the adder, while the other two bits modify the second input of the adder.
+The datapath's architecture employs an adder, two multiplexers, and 16 NOT gates to implement the eight specified operations.
+The least significant bit of the opcode determines the carry-in of the adder, while the remaining two bits modify the second input of the adder.

 #### Testbench and Verification

-A testbench is provided to simulate the correct operation of the circuit.
-The module declaration of the datapath is also provided with the declaration of the inputs and outputs.
-Students are required to design the datapath using Verilog and complete the code for the initial procedure defined in the testbench to ensure correct operation.
+A comprehensive testbench is provided to facilitate the simulation of the circuit's correct operation.
+The module declaration of the datapath, along with the inputs and outputs, is available.
+Students are tasked with designing the datapath using Verilog and completing the code for the initial procedure defined in the testbench to ensure flawless operation.

 ---

+### Conclusion

+The completion of both projects demonstrates a solid understanding of integrated systems architecture, encompassing the design and implementation of a neural network accelerator and a simple arithmetic datapath.
+These projects provide valuable hands-on experience in Verilog programming, finite state machine design, and datapath architecture.